Skip to main content

 Snowflake MCP Server Integration Guide

-This guide provides comprehensive instructions for setting up a Model Context Protocol (MCP) server for Snowflake integration using Bearer token authentication.
+This guide provides comprehensive instructions for setting up a Model Context Protocol (MCP) server for Snowflake integration using OAuth 2.0 or Bearer token authentication.

 Overview